mikavir/casa-quest/README.md

 embed_url = f"https://www.google.com/maps/embed/v1/place?key={maps_api}&q={parameters}"

 ```
-9. If deployed to Heroku, Add the API key to the config vars
+9. If deployed to Heroku, Add the API key to the config vars.

 ### Obtaining Cloudinary API
 1. Sign Up at Cloudinary and verify your email.